MicrosoftDocs/well-architected/well-architected/azure-virtual-desktop/application-delivery.md

 The region of your session hosts also affects the reliability of your Azure Virtual Desktop environment.
 It's important to deploy your session hosts with redundancy.
 We recommend enabling availability zones.

 - Availability zones enhance the resilience of your session hosts against zone outages, but they're limited to specific regions.
-- Virtual Machine Scale Set Flexible Orchestration (VMSS Flex) provides deployment options across zones or within the same zone across different fault domains (FDs) for better reliability.
+- Virtual Machine Scale Set Flexible Orchestration (VMSS Flex) provides deployment options across multiple zones.
+Within each zone, VMSS Flex further allows for deployment across different fault domains (FDs).

 For more information about availability zones and VMSS Flex, see the following resources: